 Which means that…

-If you’re Cerebral Palsy is so “severe” that it may be preventing your from being able to live out a “normal” life and perform normal daily activities then you may NOT be able to qualify for a traditional term or whole life insurance, and you may need to seek out an “alternative” life insurance product such as a guaranteed issue life insurance policy or an accidental death policy, both of which will not require any medical questions or medical exam.
+If you’re currently working, and it seems like your Cerebral Palsy isn’t preventing you from being able to live a “normal” life, you should still be able to qualify for a traditional term or whole life insurance policy.
+That said, however, if you’re Cerebral Palsy is so “severe” that it may be preventing you from being able to live out a “normal” life and perform routine daily activities.
+You may NOT be able to qualify for a traditional term or whole life insurance.
+You may need to seek out an “alternative” life insurance product, such as a guaranteed issue life insurance policy or an accidental death policy, which will not require medical questions or exams.

-The good news is…
+The good news is that…

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
+Regardless of your situation, we at IBUSA can help because we have extensive experience helping people with pre-existing medical conditions like yours.
+We are committed to helping all our clients find the “best” life insurance policy they can qualify for.

-Which brings us to the last topic that we wanted to take a moment and discuss, which is…
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

-In our experience here at IBUSA, what we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:
+In our experience here at IBUSA, we have found that usually, the folks who seem to see the “best” life insurance policy for them are those that:

 - Take their time reviewing their options.